nils-hamel/eratosthene-suite/README.md

 <i>View of Europa using eratosthene-suite graphical client</i>
 </p>

-The following image shows a view of the Swiss Alps looking in the direction of the Leman lake :
+The following image shows a view of the Swiss Alps looking in the direction of the Leman lake and Geneva City :

 <p align="center">
 <img src="https://github.com/nils-hamel/eratosthene-suite/blob/master/doc/image/client-1.jpg?raw=true" width="512">
 <br />
-<i>View of Europa using eratosthene-suite graphical client</i>
+<i>View of Swiss Alps using eratosthene-suite graphical client</i>
 </p>

 On the two previous images, the model is mainly constituted from point of the SRTM topographic model.
 The following image shows a closer view of the Geneva city as it was in 2009 :